jruere/multiprocessing-logging/README.md

 ## With multiprocessing.Pool

 When using a Pool, the process workers instantiated by the Pool will not initialize multiprocessing-logging handlers automatically.
-It has to be done in the initilizer like this:

-    from multiprocessing import Pool
-    import multiprocessing_logging

-    pool = Pool(42, initializer=multiprocessing_logging.install_mp_handler)
+Currently, there's no solution for this.